 Where buildings are of a specialist nature and there is no active market for the assets, fair value has been determined on the basis of replacement with a modern equivalent corresponding to the building presently existing.
-The gross current values have been derived from reference to actual costs incurred for some of the subject assets, cost of similar asset improvements constructed within the far north Queensland region and also supported by reference to available data prepared and provided by construction cost consultants and building price indices provided by the Queensland Government Department of Housing and Public Works.
+The gross current replacement values have been derived from reference to actual costs incurred for some of the subject assets, cost of similar asset improvements constructed within the Far North Queensland region and also supported by reference to available data prepared and provided by construction cost consultants and building price indices provided by the Queensland Government Department of Housing and Public Works.

-Where there is no depth of market, the net current value of a building asset is the gross current value less accumulated depreciation to reflect the consumed or expired service potential of the asset.
+Where there is no depth of market, the net current value of a building asset is the gross current replacement value less accumulated depreciation to reflect the consumed or expired service potential of the asset.

-In determining the level of accumulated depreciation the asset has been disaggregated in significant components which exhibit different patterns of consumption or useful lives.
-Allowance has been made for the typical asset life cycle and renewal treatments of each component, residual value at the time the asset is considered to be no longer available for use, the pattern of consumption of the asset's future economic benefit and the condition of the asset.
+In determining the level of accumulated depreciation, the asset has been disaggregated in significant components which exhibit different patterns of consumption or useful lives.
+Allowance has been made for the typical asset life cycle and renewal treatments of each component, the pattern of consumption of the asset's future economic benefit and the condition of the asset.
 Condition was assessed taking into account both physical characteristics as well as factors such as functionality, capability, utilisation and obsolescence.